Distributional (Single) Index Models: Data application

 We tested two other index estimators for the expected LoS to investigate the robustness of the DIM with respect to the index.
 The first one estimates the expected log-LoS under the assumption of a scaled t-distribution.
 The mean is modeled as a function of the covariates, with the same specification as for the lognormal index model, and the degrees of freedom are estimated, with a minimal threshold of $5$ to ensure stability.
 This model is structurally similar to the lognormal index model, but more robust with respect to outliers, which occur even after the log-transformation.
 The second alternative is a gamma regression for the untransformed LoS with logarithm as the link function.
 While the three index models yield different predictions on the scale of the LoS, they largely agree when only the \emph{ordering} of the predictions is considered: Over the 18 ICUs, the rank correlation between predictions by two of the models is $0.98$ on average with a minimum of $0.86$.
 As a consequence, there is no significant difference between the corresponding DIM forecasts: Evaluated on the dataset for model selections, the average CRPS over all ICUs of DIM forecasts based on different models only differs by up to $0.01$, while the averages are around $1.40$.
 The predictions based on the lognormal index model achieved the best results in most ICUs and were therefore selected for the predictions on the validation data.

-Due to the large training datasets, the splitting of the training data for index estimation only has a marginal effect on the predictions.
-Estimating the index function on the full training data and the conditional distributions on in-sample predictions, in violation of the requirements for consistency, only decreased the average CRPS by $0.01$ of $1.40$ as compared to a bagging approach with 100 random splits for the estimation of the index and the CDFs (with $\xi=1/2$ in the notation of Section \ref{sec:estimation}).
-However, the bagging variant was better in most (17 out of 18) ICUs and therefore adopted for the final evaluation.
+Due to the large training datasets, splitting of the training data as described in Section \ref{sec:bagging} only has a marginal effect on the predictions.
+Estimating the index function on the full training data and the conditional distributions on in-sample predictions only increased the average CRPS by $0.01$ (on $1.40$), compared to a bagging approach with 100 random splits of the training data into equally sized parts for the estimation of the index and the CDFs.
+For the final evaluation, we show the results of the simpler variant without bagging.

-Figure \ref{fig:checkMonotonicity} illustrates how to perform a simple check of the stochastic ordering assumption of the DIM: We bin the observed LoS according to the index value, and plot the empirical cumulative distribution functions (ECDFs) of the LoS in each bin.
+Figure \ref{fig:checkMonotonicity} illustrates how to perform a check of the stochastic ordering assumption of the DIM: We bin the observed LoS according to the index value, and plot the empirical cumulative distribution functions (ECDFs) of the LoS in each bin.
 By varying the positions and sizes of the bins, it can be seen that the empirical distributions are indeed sufficiently well ordered.
-The Spearman correlation between the index and the observed LoS is $0.53$ on average over all ICUs (range $0.40-0.65$), which confirms that there is an isotonic relationship between the index and the actual LoS for most ICUs.
+The Spearman correlation between the index and the observed LoS is $0.53$ on average over all ICUs (range $0.40-0.65$), which confirms that there is an isotonic relationship between the index and the actual LoS for most ICUs, {\orange taking into account the high uncertainty in the LoS of ICU patients even conditional on patient information collected at the first day.}